tiby312/broccoli-project/report/src/ch4-aabb-data-layout.md

 * `(Rect<Num>,T)` (Direct)
 * `&mut (Rect<Num>,T)` (Indirect)

-We also vary the size of `T` (8,32,128,or 256 bytes).
+We also vary the size of `T` (8,16,32,128,or 256 bytes).
 We do not bother varying the size of `Num` since we assume the user is using a 'normal' sized number type like a float or an integer.

-We define a more specialized abspiral(), abspiral-isize() that takes an additonal argument which influnces the size of `T`.
+We define a more specialized `abspiral()`, `abspiral-isize()` that takes an additonal argument which influnces the size of `T`.

 There are a couple of observations to make.
-* Direct is the faster at querying, but the slowest at construction
 * Semi-Direct is the best all-around.
+* Direct is sometimes slightly faster then Semi-Direct at querying, but the slowest at construction
-* Indirect isn't far behind Default.
+* Indirect isn't far behind Semi-Direct.
 * Direct is greatly influenced by the size of `T`.

 Default in many cases beats Direct showing that sometimes a level of